Reecepbcups/cw20-tokenfactory-migration/README.md

 ## cw20_burn_mint

-This contract is the minter admin of the contract

-TODO: make it possible for the old admin to be able to remove the admin from said contract -> wherever they want.
+This contract mints a token from the [core-contract](https://github.com/Reecepbcups/tokenfactory-core-contract) and in return burns the CW20 asset for the user.

 Begin:

-- Set the contract as the minter / admin of the token factory denom
+- Initialize the core-contract
 - The user sends their CW20 to this contract.
 In turn, it will burn the CW20 and mint/give you the new token-factory native token

 ## Finally